 Michael Phelps is one of the most decorated athletes of all time.
-As the first Olympic swimmer to earn a spot on five Olympic teams and the oldest individual swimmer to earn Olympic gold, he’s earned himself the nickname the "Flying Fish.”
+As the first Olympic swimmer to earn a spot on five Olympic teams and one of the oldest individual swimmer to earn Olympic gold, he’s earned himself the nickname the "Flying Fish.”

 What gives?
 Top performers in certain sports tend to have the same build of body, whether they’re gymnasts, football players or swimmers.
 Phelps may have all of the physical advantages of an elite swimmer — and more.